uiceds/syllabus/manuscript.md

 This module includes a discussion section to help you understand by articulating how the module content could be useful in your professional life.
 Consider the following questions:

-  * What are some ideas you have for course projects, and why do you think they would be useful?
+  * A big part of this course will be a semester-long project, where you will use a dataset to answer a question relevant to Civil or Environmental Engineering.
+What are some ideas you have for course projects, how are they related to Civil or Environmental Engineering, why do you think they would be useful, and what dataset would they be based on?

 Log in to the [module discussion forum](https://compass2g.illinois.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_52490_1&nav=discussion_board_entry&conf_id=_260881_1&forum_id=_442878_1) and make one initial post and two responses.